tjankov/responsive-zf/README.md

   * [Download this starter compass project and unzip it](https://github.com/zurb/foundation-compass-template/archive/master.zip)
   * Run `bower install` to install the latest version of Foundation

-Then when you're working on your project, just run the following command:
+To compile your changes as you design, run the following command:

 ```bash
 bundle exec compass watch